 The next step is choosing a domain name.
-There are a number of things to consider when choosing a domain name, so make sure you pick something unique, memorable and easy to spell.
-You’ll need this name in the future anyway, as people will type in it into browsers.
+There are a number of things to consider when choosing a domain name, so make sure you pick something unique, memorable, and easy to spell.
+You’ll need this name in the future anyway, as people will type it in browsers.
 This is one of the reasons I chose ” blogged.com “.

 Step Four: Create a Site Admin Account

 To share your content with the world, you’ll need an account on WordPress.org which is free to set up and use.
-You may be asked for a username, password and an email address.
+You may be asked for a username, password, and email address.
 Enter whatever you’d like for these.

 Once you have an account, you can log in to your dashboard by hovering over your account name on the left-hand side of the screen.
 From here, select Add New in the upper right corner of the screen.